mohawk2/data-cleanse/README.md

 letters, letters).
 The search allows any, or no, text, to occur between these entities.
 Each configured primary-key column's keys are searched for matches.
+- If there is a separating `,` or `(` (as commonly used for abbreviations), splits the value into chunks, reverses them, and then reassembles the chunks as above for a similar search.
 - "Votes" on which primary-key value got the most matches.
 Tie-breaks on which primary-key value matched on the shortest key in the relevant `$pk_map` column, and then on the lexically lowest-valued primary-key